libcudf C++ Developer Guide

 Memory Management

 libcudf code generally eschews raw pointers and direct memory allocation.
-Use RMM classes built to use device_memory_resources for device memory allocation with automated lifetime management.
+Use RMM classes built to use memory resources for device memory allocation with automated lifetime management.

 rmm::device_buffer

-Allocates a specified number of bytes of untyped, uninitialized device memory using a device_memory_resource.
-If no resource is explicitly provided, uses rmm::mr::get_current_device_resource().
+Allocates a specified number of bytes of untyped, uninitialized device memory using a memory resource.
+If no rmm::device_async_resource_ref is explicitly provided, it uses cudf::get_current_device_resource_ref().

 rmm::device_buffer is movable and copyable on a stream.
 A copy performs a deep copy of the device_buffer's device memory on the specified stream, whereas a move moves ownership of the device memory from one device_buffer to another.